 Parlato sentencing delayed again over request that he not be given prison time

-May 4—BUFFALO — The sentencing of former Falls businessman and current newspaper publisher Frank Parlato has been delayed again.
+May 8—BUFFALO — The sentencing of former Falls businessman and current newspaper publisher Frank Parlato has been delayed again.

 This time it's because federal prosecutors have asked a judge for more time to file motions arguing against Parlato's request to receive sentence that doesn't include prison time.
 The request is contained in a sentencing memorandum filed by Parlato's defense team.